-Submitting draft standards from a subgroup or the Sponsor to the IEEE-SA for Sponsor ballot.
+Submitting draft standards from a subgroup or the Standards Committee to the IEEE-SA for Standards Association ballot.

-Maintaining the standards developed by the Sponsor in accordance with the IEEE-SA Standards Board Operations Manual
+Maintaining the standards developed by the Standards Committee.

-Acting on other matters requiring Sponsor effort as provided in these procedures
+Acting on other matters requiring Standards Committee effort as provided in these procedures.

-Cooperating with other appropriate standards development organizations
+Cooperating with other appropriate standards development organizations.

-Protecting against actions taken in the name of the Sponsor without proper Sponsor authorization
+Protecting against actions taken in the name of the Standards Committee without proper Standards Committee authorization.

-Limiting distribution of the membership roster to appropriate parties
+Limiting distribution of the membership roster to appropriate parties.

-Communicating with the IEEE-SA Standards Board on specific Sponsor activities as needed
+Communicating with the IEEE-SA Standards Board on specific Standards Committee activities as needed.

-Handling appeals as described in Clause 9
+Handling appeals as described in Clause 9.

+Access and use IEEE’s data, including personal data, from IEEE systems for the purposes intended, including to support the technical development work on the standard, and only in compliance with IEEE or IEEE-SA Privacy and data privacy policies.

 2.1 Sponsorship

 This clause may be modified.
-Replace shaded text with the name of the Sponsor.
+Replace shaded text with the name of the Standards Committee or “Standards Committee/the Standards Committee”.

-The Sponsor is responsible for the development and coordination of standards project(s) including their maintenance after their approval as standard(s) by the IEEE-SA Standards Board.
-Specifically, the Sponsor is responsible for those IEEE-SA Standards Board approved project(s) for which Sponsor has been identified or assigned as either the sole sponsor or a joint sponsor.
+The Standards Committee is responsible for the development and coordination of standards project(s) including their maintenance after their approval as standard(s) by the IEEE-SA Standards Board.
+Specifically, the Standards Committee is responsible for those IEEE-SA Standards Board approved project(s) for which the Standards Committee has been identified or assigned as either the sole Standards Committee or the primary Standards Committee.
 The development and maintenance of standards shall be accomplished as defined within the clauses of these Policies and Procedures.

-2.2 Joint-Sponsor responsibility/accountability

-This clause shall not be modified.
-Replace shaded text with the name of the Sponsor.
-If the sponsor will not jointly sponsor standards, then the text below shall be removed and replaced with the words "Not applicable."

-The Sponsor shall complete a joint sponsorship agreement for jointly sponsored projects.

 3.0 Officers

-This clause shall not be modified except to add additional officer roles.
+This clause shall not be modified except to add additional officers.

-There shall be a Sponsor Chair, Vice Chair(s), a Treasurer, a Recording Secretary and an Executive Secretary.
-A person may simultaneously hold the positions of Treasurer and another office, other than Sponsor Chair.
+There shall be a Standards Committee Chair, a First Vice-Chair, a Second Vice-Chair, a Treasurer, a Recording Secretary and an Executive Secretary.
+A person may simultaneously hold the positions of Treasurer and another office, other than Standards Committee Chair.

-The Sponsor Chair shall be a member of any grade of the IEEE and a member of the IEEE-SA.(IEEE-SASB Bylaw 5.2.1) The officers shall organize the Sponsor; oversee the Sponsor’s compliance with these Policies and Procedures; and submit proposed documents approved by the Sponsor (with supporting documentation) for appropriate review and approval by the IEEE-SA Standards Board.
-Officers shall read the training material available through IEEE Standards Development Online.
+The officers (and any person designated to manage the Standards Association ballot) shall be members of any grade of the IEEE, or IEEE Society affiliates, and also members of the IEEE-SA (see IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development”).
+The officers shall organize the Standards Committee, oversee the Standards Committee’s compliance with these Policies and Procedures, and submit proposed documents approved by the Standards Committee (with supporting documentation) for appropriate review and approval by the IEEE-SA Standards Board.
+Officers shall read the relevant training material available through IEEE Standards Development Online.

-3.1 Election or appointment of Sponsor officers
+3.1 Election or Appointment of Officers